Workout 2.0: How to Make On-Demand Workouts Work for You

 The Spin: BBG stands for Beach Body Guide and offers fitness for femmes in 28-minute bites, plus a meal plan.
 Each set of moves lasts seven minutes, and you're encouraged to do as many reps as you can within the time.

 The Pros: "These routines are convenient and short, so you can't use time as an excuse for not working out," Schmidt says.
-Itsines offers thrice weekly combo cardio/strengh classes catered to women (arms/abs, legs and whole body).
+Itsines offers thrice weekly combo cardio/strength classes catered to women (arms/abs, legs and whole body).
 Her highly-structured exercise and nutritional program provides a blog, community forum and a place to post your results.
 "You feel you're part of something bigger, which keeps you motivated," Schmidt says.
 So do Itsines' beauty and washboard abs.

-The Cons: You're on your won for knowing proper form, which may raise the risk of injury among newbies.
+The Cons: You're on your own for knowing proper form, which may raise the risk of injury among newbies.
 "Change it up or you won't see improvement and may lose motivation," he says.
 Also, lacking: details on Itsines' credentials as a trainer and the science supporting the meal plan.